Monday, September 19, 2022

 - TYD#19.
 Year 2019.

-- As you might know, and as a preamble, mast, keel blade; not the bulb; outriggers are off the shelf. consequence the boat design concentrates around the shell, deck; construction; handling and ergonomics.
-Pursuing the Design, Naval Architecture and Styling and now, more and more on the foils.
-Therefore for my own education, the evolution goes from TYD#19; 20;21;22;23 towards Year 2204.
+- As you might know, and as a preamble, mast, keel blade, not the bulb; outriggers are off the shelf.
+Consequently, the boat design concentrates on the shell, deck, construction, handling, and ergonomics.

 - #19.
 As above.
-TheModel started in 2019, prior the Vendee 2020-2021.
-Probably the last of a breed with the longer waterline with fuller bow and not yet to adopt the spatula bow of further modeling.
+The Model started in 2019, before the Vendee 2020-2021.
+Probably the last of a breed with the longer waterline, with fuller bow, and not yet to adopt the spatula bow of further modeling.

-- It became evident that foiling was the main area of interest along with the introduction of a more or less bulbous bow, the scow aspect of this design being minimized by the limits in width, located at a certain distance aft of the stem.
+- It became evident that foiling was the main area of interest, along with the introduction of a more or less bulbous bow, the scow aspect of this design being minimized by the limits in width, located at a certain distance aft of the stem.
 The hull shape above shows the limitation.

 - The Chine Line is straightforward, dictated by her best angle of heel.